-Kid-Friendly Halloween Outdoor Decorations
+Kid-Friendly Halloween Decorations for the Yard

 A simple acrylic paint has endless opportunities for Halloween pumpkin design.
 You may wish to wash down the pumpkins before beginning your masterpiece to clear the area of any dirt or rough material that might get in the way of painting a smooth finish.
 Dry the pumpkin afterwards with a towel.
 Adults can have as much fun painting pumpkins as children!
 Let the kids draw happy faces or their favorite cartoon characters, while mom and dad might appreciate a more sophisticated Halloween touch on their pumpkins with black swirls or, for example, a classic Halloween character such as the face of Jack Skellington (The Nightmare Before Christmas).